oracle-terraform-modules/terraform-oci-oke/docs/src/guide/workers_node_cycle.md

   - `volume_kms_key_id`
   - `pv_transit_encryption`

 The `node_cycling_max_surge` (default: `1`) and `node_cycling_max_unavailable` (default: `0`) node_pool attributes can be configured with absolute values or percentage values, calculated relative to the node_pool `size`.
-These attributes determine how the Container Engine for Kubernetes will replace the nodes with a stale config in the node_pool.
+These attributes determine how OKE will replace the nodes with a stale config in the node_pool.

-When cycling nodes, the Container Engine for Kubernetes cordons, drains, and terminates nodes according to the node pool's cordon and drain options.
+When cycling nodes, the OKE cordons, drains, and terminates nodes according to the node pool's cordon and drain options.

 **Notes:**
 - It's strongly recommended to use [readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes) and [PodDisruptionBudgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to reduce the impact of the node replacement operation.